Develop the single most important skill for transforming your life

 You don’t make progress by learning something new because at that moment when you learn something new, nothing has changed about your life.
 Your relationships with your friends aren’t deeper and more meaningful.
 You aren’t able to express yourself more openly and freely.
 Your anxiety hasn’t melted away leaving you more calm and confident around strangers.
 Despite this new piece of information, your life is still 100% the same.
 Nothing has changed and you have made no progress.

-Information doesn’t change your life because you can learn and learn and lean and nothing changes.
+Information doesn’t change your life because you can learn and learn and learn and nothing changes.
 The application of information is where you start to see your challenges and limitations melt away.

 - Knowing how to how to stop worrying what people think of you is one thing but you haven’t made any progress until you can stand confidently and calmly in a situation where you used to get stuck in your head and remain firmly grounded in your core desires and drives